 \subsection{Extended experimental results}

 We present additional results.
-First, we apply our algorithm to another data set with label noise (same label noise as Table \ref{tab:noise_res}).
+First, we apply our algorithm to another dataset with label noise (of the same type as in Table \ref{tab:noise_res}).
 Second, we apply our algorithm to sentence classification tasks.

-\textbf{Additional results under label noise.} We report the test accuracy results of our algorithm on CUB-200-2011 and Flowers data sets with independent label noise in Table \ref{tab:other_noise_res}.
+\paragraph{Additional results under label noise.} We report the test accuracy results of our algorithm on the CUB-200-2011 and Flowers datasets with independent label noise in Table \ref{tab:other_noise_res}.
 From the table, we show that our algorithm still outperforms previous methods by a significant margin, which aligns with our results of the MIT-Indoor data set in Table \ref{tab:noise_res}.

-\textbf{Results on ChestX-ray14.} We apply our approach to medical image classification, which is a more distant transfer task (relative to the source data set ImageNet).
+\paragraph{Results on ChestX-ray14.} We apply our approach to medical image classification, which is a more distant transfer task (relative to the source data set ImageNet).
 We report the mean AUROC (averaged over predicting all 14 labels) on the ChestX-ray14 data set in Table~\ref{tab:chexnet_results}.
 With layer-wise regularization, we see $\bm{0.39\%}$ improvement compared to the baseline methods.

-\textbf{Results on ViT.} We apply our approach to fine-tuning pre-trained ViT~\cite{dosovitskiy2020image} from noisy labels, under the same setting as Table~\ref{tab:noise_res}).
+\paragraph{Results on ViT.} We apply our approach to fine-tuning pre-trained ViT~\cite{dosovitskiy2020image} from noisy labels, under the same setting as Table~\ref{tab:noise_res}).
 Table~\ref{tab:vit_results} shows the result.
-First, we find that our approach improves upon the best regularization methods by $\bm{1.17\%}$ averaged over two settings.
+First, we find that our approach outperforms the best regularization methods by $\bm{1.17\%}$, averaged over two settings.
 Second, we find that our approach also improves upon self-labeling by $\bm{13.57\%}$ averaged over two settings.
 These two results again highlight that both regularization and self-labeling contribute to the final result.
-While regularization prevents the model from over-fitting to the random labels, self-labeling injects the belief of the fine-tuned model into the noisy data set.
+While regularization prevents the model from over-fitting to the random labels, self-labeling injects the belief of the fine-tuned model into the noisy dataset.